Private housing policies and performance

 Private Housing Enforcement Policy

-The Private Housing Enforcement Policy 2008 sets out the ways which the Private Housing Service will use its enforcement powers to:
+The Private Housing Enforcement Policy 2016 (pdf, 88k) (opens new window) sets out how the Private Housing Service will use its enforcement powers.

 Private Housing Policy statement